valiton/harbourmaster-docs/drupalmodule.md

 **USERMANAGER CONFIGURATION**

 * URL to usermanager
   _Includes protocol and domain \(optionally port and/or path prefix\).
-This Url will be used to load the Usermanger Widget, it is not used for server to server \_communication_, it is only used by the browser.\_ e.g. "[http://usermanager.thunder.dev"](http://usermanager.thunder.dev)
+This Url will be used to load the Usermanger Widget, it is only used by the web browser, not for server to server communication._ e.g. "[http://usermanager.thunder.dev"](http://usermanager.thunder.dev)

 **HMS TOKEN CONFIGURATION**